cal-data-eng/sp25/syllabus.md

 ### Projects

 There will be five (5) programming assignments released throughout the semester (see the [schedule][schedule]).
 Generally, you will have one to two weeks to complete each project.
 Projects are graded on accuracy and are almost equally weighted, with the exception of Project 0 (weighted half of the other projects).
-Project deadlines are **Wednesday 5pm**.
+Project deadlines are generally **Wednesday 5pm**.

 ### Homework Assignments

 There will be five (5) homework assignments released on Gradescope throughout the semester.
 You will have one to two weeks to complete short written assignments.
 Each homework assignment consists of multiple choice and short answer questions.
 Homework assignments are graded on accuracy and are equally weighted.
-Homework assignment deadlines are **Wednesday 5pm**.
+Homework assignment deadlines are generally **Wednesday 5pm**.

 ### Exams